quango/quango/db/fixtures/pages/faq.en.markdown

 * 100 points: Vote down (costs 1 rep), edit community wiki posts

-* 250 points: Vote to close or reopen your questions
+* 250 points: Vote to close or reopen your items

-* 500 points: Retag questions
+* 500 points: Retag items

 * 2000 points: Edit other people’s posts

-* 3000 points: Vote to close or reopen any questions
+* 3000 points: Vote to close or reopen any items

-* 10000 points: Delete closed questions, access to moderation pages.
+* 10000 points: Delete closed items, access to moderation pages.

 Users that reach 10000 points or more have almost the same rights as the site admins.
 This is because %site_name% is a participative platform and follows the Wikipedia example where users run the site. %site_name% belongs to you.